The Culture Bar - Speed Pod: What is Music Publishing?

 I never knew that that was what that was called, you know, when the music is synced to anything visual, like an advert or something like that.
 I had no idea there was actually a name for that, much that it was just oh, music and an advert or a jingle.
 I know that sounds terrible, but a jingle or something.
 But actually, yeah, that makes a lot more sense that it is it’s it is a whole separate part of the whole of the whole package really of music publishing, isn’t it?
 It’s this whole area on its own.
 And like you said, it must be really hard to get those kind of deals in place, because they must be quite lucrative as well.

 Milly Paine 06:01

 Yeah, yeah.
 I mean, you know, the most famous examples are Einaudi, being synced on every car ad.
-Just you know, the last couple of ways that composers can make money, our gram writes and hire.
-So gram writes, first refers to music that’s performed in a dramatic context on a stage for example, operas, musicals, ballet etc. and hire is hiring out scores to both amateur and professional performers.
+Just so you know, the last couple of ways that composers can make money, are grand rights and hire.
+So grand rights, first refers to music that’s performed in a dramatic context on a stage for example, operas, musicals, ballet etc. and hire is hiring out scores to both amateur and professional performers.

 Fiona Livingston 06:26